Getting to the Island

 Things to Do During Your Stay

-With some of the most dramatic headleads in Maine, boasting cliffs over 150 feet, as well cathedral-like forests, a cove with a ship wreck, and wildflower meadows, Monhegan is an inviting spot for both amateur and professional photographers.
-While you are on the island, be sure to check out the award-winning work of photographer Bryan Hitchcock, who has lived, photographed, and fished on the island for decades.
+With some of the most dramatic headlands in Maine, boasting cliffs over 150 feet, as well as cathedral-like forests, a cove with a ship wreck, and wildflower meadows, Monhegan is an inviting spot for both amateur and professional photographers.

 Since Monhegan lies on the Eastern Flyway, the island offers particular interest for birders.
 Check out The Monhegan Museum exhibit on nature on the island.